CEED/Laghos/rom/README.md

 Some features not yet available in the ROM version are parallel computation (the online ROM simulation is small and runs on only one MPI process) and GPU acceleration.
 Support for these is planned as future work.

+To see the characteristics of **Laghos**, please see README.md in Laghos directory.

 ## Code Structure